 1 Scope

 1.1 Chapter 2 provides general guidelines for rigging and lifting of machinery from shipping trucks, railcars, and so forth, onto the foundation or platform.
-NOTE Chapter 2 is intended to be used for all machinery.
+Chapter 2 is intended to be used for all machinery.
 Even small pumps can be damaged by improper lifts.
 The extent of the rigging and lifting plan can be reduced when specified by the user.
 The lifting plan for small machinery could be in the form of a site meeting at the start of construction, if agreed to by the user.
 However, if not specified otherwise, this section shall be used for all machinery.